CityDiscoverTourist/ClientApp/README.md

 # Link Of Product
 It was my Project Capstone about travel application.
-Now it is just Front End because Back End and a lot of services need a lot of moneys to remain (problems of Real Time services, hosting in Azure,...).
+Now it is just Front End because Back End and a lot of services need a lot of money to remain (problems of Real Time services, hosting in Azure,...).
 That is why link of project do not show Quests, Quest detail, Buying Page,...

 https://client-app-roan.vercel.app/